My Best Advice for Joyous Solo Travel

 The best tip for any solo traveler is to prioritize safety above all else.
 You never want to compromise your safety to save money.
 A twenty-minute walk to your hotel through dark streets in an unfamiliar town may be free, but it could also be dangerous.

 If you can take a taxi, then do so.
 If you can’t, walk quickly and look purposeful.
-Plot out your route before you set out so you’re not staring at a phone screen rather than paying attention to your surroundings.
-You don’t want to look like a wide-eyed tourist who doesn’t know where she’s going.
+As mentioned above, plot your route before you set out so you’re not staring at a phone screen rather than paying attention to your surroundings.

 Conclusion